TNG-Modding/paradox-gamefiles-templatemaker/README.md

 # Intemplator

 Create bodies of code with templates and json data blobs.
-Templates are combined with specs to create
+Templates are combined with specs to create the files you need.

 ## Requirements